ciechowoj/master/README.md

 * googletest
 * imgui

-To build project run `make` command in main directory.
+To build the project run the `make` command in the main directory.